 He even exposed his lack of knowledge to subordinates by asking dozens of questions ranging from simple queries about the market size to complex calculations of rates of return and the present value of invested capital.”

 In other words, Roberto Goizueta was a learning executive.
 Whether you’re a small business owner, middle manager, auto mechanic, school teacher, or police officer, the ability to constantly improve your skill set by dedicated, disciplined, and focused learning can make the difference between a slow-moving career and a rapid ascent to greater positions of responsibility.
 You must be willing to risk looking foolish to become knowledgeable.

 After taking the leadership reins, Goizueta expected his operating chiefs to not only be able to read a balance sheet but understand how to interpret the performance.
 Each business unit was charged a certain cost for the capital to fund its expansion projects.

 Only by performing well against these capital costs, in what is now known as economic value added, were executives praised, compensated, and promoted.
 In other words, they were paid handsomely for actions that made the owners, the shareholders, wealthier and the company stronger.
-This is similar to the model used at Berkshire Hathaway by Warren Buffett in setting pay structures for the Chief Executive Officers of the conglomerate’s various operating subsidiaries.
+It is similar to the model used at Berkshire Hathaway by Warren Buffett in setting pay structures for the Chief Executive Officers of the conglomerate’s various operating subsidiaries.